 Massages aren’t just a luxurious treat.
 They’re used alongside physiotherapy to help target areas of pain and tension while offering a wealth of benefits to the body.
 Whether you’re experiencing aches and pains or struggling with your mental wellbeing, if you’re looking for a massage in Twickenham, we offer a variety of styles and techniques depending on your needs and preferences.
 Read on to find out how massage can help to improve a number of conditions.

-Repetitive strain injuries (RSI) commonly occur when a group of muscles is repeatedly overused, for example during high-intensity sports or working for long periods of time with bad or awkward posture.
-RSIs can affect your tendons, nerves or muscles, causing tenderness, throbbing pain, tingling or loss of sensation in your hands, arms, shoulders, neck and wrists.
+Overuse injuries commonly occur when a group of muscles are repeatedly over worked, for example during high-intensity sports or working for long periods of time with bad or awkward posture.
+Overuse injuries can affect your tendons, nerves or muscles, causing tenderness, throbbing pain, tingling or loss of sensation in your hands, arms, shoulders, neck and wrists.

 - carpal tunnel syndrome — compression of the nerve in your wrist

-- tendinopathy — this affects the tendons which attach muscle to bone
+- shoulder tendinopathy — this affects the tendons which attach muscle to bone

 - tennis or golfer’s elbow — pain around the tendons in your elbow